 Despite your veins making you feel self-conscious, the important thing is that you treat varicose veins correctly.
-Treatment may reduce or eradicate any future associated health issues, and likely reduce the amount of treatments needed in future.
+Treatment may reduce or eradicate any future associated health issues, and likely reduce the number of treatments needed in future.
 Treating your veins is important, and not only for aesthetic reasons.
 In doing so, you can also reduce the chance of potentially suffering from long-term swelling, pigmentation, and aching.
 To treat your veins correctly, you need to avoid the following mistakes:

-Mistake 1: Passing off Varicose Veins as being “Common”
+Mistake 1: Passing Off Varicose Veins as Being “Common”

 While it is true that many of us suffer from varicose veins, it doesn’t mean that they should be tolerated or ignored.
-These veins can be the result of a present health issue, or can be the cause of a future health problem.
+These veins can be the result of a present health issue or can be the cause of a future health problem.
 If you have a varicose vein which is associated with swelling or an ache, a review by your doctor is warranted.

 Speak with a health care professional who specialises in vein problems, who will likely arrange for an ultrasound so that they can:

-a) See where the varicose vein originates; and
+- See where the varicose vein originates; and

-b) Determine what further action can be taken and advise on whether treatment will benefit you.
+- Determine what further action can be taken and advise on whether treatment will benefit you.

-Mistake 2: Accepting older Treatment Methods as the best form of Treatment
+Mistake 2: Accepting Older Treatment Methods as the Best Form of Treatment

 Varicose veins have been affecting men and women for centuries, and until recently the best with the best treatment was surgery.
 New methods like endovenous laser ablation and radiofrequency ablation, are generally considered safer and more effective options than surgery.
 These procedures rarely require time off work, have higher success rates than surgery for most patients, and are “walk-in walk-out”.